 Self-care is what people do to maintain both mental and physical health and prevent illness through, according to the National Institute for Mental Health The kind of self-care a person needs is based on their core principles, according to WHO, but includes different influences/needs including:

 - Socioeconomic factors

 Nursing is rewarding work, but the stakes are high.
 The role is demanding, the hours are unpredictable, and the work can take a toll on your mind and body.
 Burnout is a real phenomenon that unfortunately drives some people away from the profession.

-Due to the pandemic, at least 50% of professionals across medical fields report serious symptoms of burnout, including emotional exhaustion, cynicism and low sense of professional accomplishment.
+Due to the pandemic, at least 50% of professionals across medical fields report serious symptoms of burnout, including emotional exhaustion, cynicism and a low sense of professional accomplishment.

 During times of great uncertainty, anxiety is likely to occur.
-Extreme anxiety induces the stress hormones adrenaline and cortisol, activating our fight-flight-freeze response.
+Extreme anxiety induces the stress hormones, adrenaline and cortisol, activating our fight-flight-freeze response.

 When stress signals are activated over an extended period, significant effects on the body take place.
 This is one reason why enduring long-term anxiety “increases the risk of developing chronic physical conditions,” according to Medical News Today.